Yes, I said it. I have a top 9 for ACOAs.

 Hope for ACOAs

-In my counseling office in the Chestnut Hill section of Philadelphia and in Montgomery County and through phone or on-line coaching, I specialize in this population.
+In my counseling office in Chestnut Hill and in Montgomery County and through phone or on-line coaching, I specialize in this population.
 Often they are extraordinary people who fought their way out of their past.

 They are courageously, and I mean courageously, doing their best to lead healthy and productive lives.

 Some may be in long term recovery from their own alcohol or drug issues or addiction or recovering from one or a series of troubling relationships.